edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

     tokio = { version = "1.27.0", features = ["macros", "rt-multi-thread"] }`

-If you are avoiding async code and want to emulate a blocking client, you will still need to use tokio as a dependency but can bridge with async using [one of the methods](https://tokio.rs/tokio/topics/bridging) recommended by tokio.
+If you are avoiding async code and want to emulate a blocking client, you will still need to use tokio as a dependency but can bridge with async using [one of the bridging methods recommended by tokio](https://tokio.rs/tokio/topics/bridging).
 This won't require any added features:

     tokio = "1.27.0"